Herluin de Conteville

-Herluin (Herlwin) de Conteville (1001–1066), also known as Harlowen de Burgh, was the stepfather of William the Conqueror, and the father of Odo of Bayeux and Robert, Count of Mortain, both of whom became prominent during William's reign.
+Herluin de Conteville (c.
+1001–1066) was the stepfather of William the Conqueror and the father of Odo of Bayeux and Robert, Count of Mortain, both of whom became prominent during William's reign.
 He died in 1066, the year his stepson conquered England.

 Conteville and Sainte-Mère-Église

-No contemporary record provides the parentage for Herluin, although much later sources have assigned him parents (such as the otherwise unknown Jean de Conteville (965) and Harlette de Meulan).
-Herluin was a lord of moderate income and some land on the south side of the river Seine.
+Herluin was a lord of moderate income and held some land on the south side of the river Seine.
 He was viscount of Conteville, probably so created by his stepson, and held the honour of Sainte-Mère-Église, a portion of the county of Mortain.
 There he founded Grestain Abbey around 1050 with his son Robert.

+Uncertain Parentage

+No contemporary record provides the parentage for Herluin, although later sources, notably the Book of de Burgos, have assigned him parents, such as the otherwise unknown couple of Jean de Conteville and Harlette de Meulan.

 Herluin's marriage to Herleva

 In the mid-11th century, Conteville and its dependencies appear to have been in the hands of Herluin, whose wife Herleva was previously the mistress of Robert I, Duke of Normandy and mother of his only son, William, (later called William the Conqueror).
 Herluin and Herleva had two sons, Odo or Eudes, who became Bishop of Bayeux, and Robert, Count of Mortain.
 Both were prominent in the reign of their half-brother William.
 They also had several daughters, including Emma, who married Richard le Goz, Viscount of Avranches, and one of unknown name, sometimes called Muriel in modern genealogies, who married Guillaume, Seigneur de la Ferté-Macé.
 Herluin is said to have loyally borne William's body to his grave at Caen after he died in the burning of Mantes; however, that was in 1087, well after Herluin's death in 1066.